Are You at Risk for Developing Diabetes?

 Just watching calories isn’t enough.
 It’s important to eat a whole food, plant-based diet for the best results when trying to lower your risks of developing gestational or Type II diabetes.
 If you want to become pregnant at some point, try to spend at least the year leading up to the pregnancy eating as well as possible.
 If you just want to avoid illness, eat well at least 80 percent of the time.

-According to the National Institute of Health and the Centers for Disease Control and Prevention, Type II diabetes is preventable in most cases.
+According to the National Institute of Health and the Centers for Disease Control and Prevention, Type II is preventable in most cases.
 They recommend serious lifestyle changes like an unprocessed diet made up of mostly plant-based foods.
 By following a prevention diet and exercise program you can cut your risks in half.

 * Exercise daily – Try to exercise at least 30 minutes per day five days a week.
-You can make exercise fun, take up gardening or get a dog that you can walk or run with every day.
+You can make exercise fun.
+Take up gardening.
+Or get a dog that you can walk or run with every day.

 * Lose weight – Losing just 10 percent of your body weight can drastically reduce your risk of developing Type II diabetes, but if you are still overweight, try to get yourself into the normal BMI for someone your height for best results.